952-841-2345

 Peripheral neuropathy

-This is the most common form of diabetic neuropathy and affects the more “distant” body parts, including the feet, legs, hands, and arms.
+This is the most common form of diabetic neuropathy.
 Symptoms most commonly present at night and can include:

 • Numbness